Andrew-Pelham/enigma-rpg/docs/FAQ.md

 ## What bonus dice go where?

-In ENIGMA there are two types of dice rolls to be had, and the distinction defines how you can apply bonus dice to the roll.
+In ENIGMA there are two types of dice rolls and the distinction defines how you can apply bonus dice to the roll.

-“Beat The Odds” Rolls:
+Gamble Rolls:

-- Lucky Saves
-- Curiosities
+- Threads
 - Insights
 - Equipment
-- Specialties
+- Knacks

 Blammo!
 Dice Rolls:

 - More Blammo!
 Dice

 So to clarify, the only dice roll which you can’t apply bonus dice to is when you are rolling Blammo!
 Dice.
 However, when you generate your Blammo!
-Dice at the start of a Tumult, that is a “Beat The Odds” roll, and all other bonus dice can be applied.
+Dice at the start of a Tumult, that is a Gamble, and all other bonus dice can be applied.

 ## So weapons don’t do anything?